AI-Sherpa/DigestVid/README.md

 ## Installation

-To install DigestVid, you will need Python 3.6 or later.
+To install digestvid, you will need Python 3.6 or later.
 It's recommended to use a virtual environment:

 ```bash
 python3 -m venv venv